How FTO Checker finds scientific publications for patent analysis

 Research coverage across major fields

-Semantic Scholar's 200M+ paper corpus includes comprehensive coverage of patent-relevant fields:
+OpenAlex's 240M+ paper corpus includes comprehensive coverage of patent-relevant fields:

 🖥️ Computer Science & AI